-As at November 30, 2016, the Company had adjusted working capital of \$927,993 (calculated by adding back the deferred flow-through share premium of \$169,908 and the liability for warrants denominated in foreign currency of \$244,255 to the net current assets of \$513,830) and cash and cash equivalents on hand of \$1,185,053.
-As the de-recognition of the balances of the deferred flow-through share premium and the liability for warrants denominated in foreign currency accounts will not require the future outflow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity.
+As at May 31, 2017, the Company has current assets of \$1,751,593 and current liabilities of \$3,979,363.
+As disclosed earlier under "Administration and Other", the holder of the Preferred Shares is entitled to demand repayment of the applicable redemption value per share in cash (which totaled \$2,500,000 as at May 31, 2017) upon the occurrence of certain Redemption Events.
+Excluding the liability for warrants denominated in foreign currency derivative liabilities of \$158,165 and the convertible redeemable preferred shares of \$2,941,176, the Company's adjusted working capital was \$871.571 (calculated by adding back the convertible redeemable preferred shares of \$2,941,176 and the liability for warrants denominated in foreign currency of \$158,165 to the working capital deficiency of \$2,227,770).
+As management believes that it is unlikely that any of the Redemption Events will occur in the next twelve months and as the de-recognition of the liability for warrants denominated in foreign currency account will not require the future out flow of resources by the Company, it is management's belief that the adjusted working capital figure provides useful information in assessing the Company's liquidity risk.
 Substantially all of the Company's cash and cash equivalents are held at a major Canadian chartered bank in cashable guaranteed investment certificates bearing an annual interest rate of 1.0%.
 As at August 31, 2016, the Company had adjusted working capital of \$1,160,471 and cash and cash equivalents on hand of \$1,360,487.

-The Company's current operating expenditures, excluding expenditures on resource property work programs, are approximately \$350,000 per month.
-The Company's current anticipated resource property expenditures planned to be incurred during the year ending August 31, 2017 are budgeted at approximately \$2,900,000 (excluding capitalized salaries and benefits), of which approximately \$318,000 had been incurred by the end of the Quarter, with approximately \$1,500,000 of these expenditures being allocated to the Separation Rapids Lithium Project, of which approximately \$233,000 had been incurred by the end of the Quarter.
+The Company's current operating expenditures, excluding expenditures on resource property work programs, are approximately \$300,000 per month.
+The Company's current anticipated resource property expenditures planned to be incurred during the year ending August 31, 2017 are budgeted at approximately \$1,900,000 (excluding capitalized salaries and benefits), of which approximately \$1,383,000 had been incurred by the end of the Quarter, with approximately \$1,500,000 of these expenditures being allocated to the Separation Rapids Lithium Project, of which approximately \$1,194,000 had been incurred by the end of the Quarter.